-NOTE 6 - Income Taxes
+NOTE 7 - Income Taxes

 Quintana Energy Services LP was originally organized as a limited partnership and treated as a flow-through entity for federal and most state income tax purposes.
-As such, taxable income and any related tax credits were passed through to its members and included in their respective tax returns.
+As such, taxable income and any related tax credits were passed through to its members and were included in their tax returns.
 As a result of the IPO and related Reorganization Transactions, Quintana Energy Services Inc. was formed as a corporation to hold all of the operational assets of Quintana Energy Services LP.
-Accordingly, in 2018, a provision for federal and state corporate income taxes was only made for the operations of Quintana Energy Services Inc. from February 8, 2018 through June 30, 2018 in the unaudited condensed consolidated financial statements.
+Accordingly, in 2018, a provision for federal and state corporate income taxes was only made for the operations of Quintana Energy Services Inc. from February 8, 2018 through September 30, 2018 in the unaudited condensed consolidated financial statements.
+The valuation allowance as of September 30, 2019 fully offsets the deferred tax assets recorded by the Company.